akshayar/learn-spring-boot/README/devops-integration/README.md

 ## Tag 6.0-Docker-CircleCI-PUSH-HUB and subsequent  code has relevant code.
 git checkout 6.0-Docker-CircleCI-PUSH-HUB
 ```
+2. Ensure that in pom.xml Docker machine configuration (<machine>) is commented

 ### Explanation

-1. Circle.yml configuration.
+1. The example build on Docker image creation in previous steps.
+Circle.yml configuration.
 The YAML parser is fragile to extra spaces.
 Please ensure the configuration is right else the build fails during configuration.
 ```yaml
 machine:
   services: